Make Your Next Trip Extraordinary

 Best bang-for-your-buck hotels

-In Levanto, which is a five- to ten-minute train ride from Monterosso, the Palazzo Vannoni is a 16th-century palace renovated to become a small hotel.
+In Levanto, a five- to ten-minute train ride from Monterosso, the Palazzo Vannoni is a 16th-century palace renovated as a small hotel and run by a charming host.
 Most of the 11 rooms have original ceiling frescoes; all have air-conditioning.

 Restaurants the locals love